yao-laboratory/metaSRNA/README.md

 If interested, in addition to the instructions below, you may also refer to: \
-https://github.com/Eilenechou/metaSRNA_manuscripts for the preliminary analysis code associated with the figures and tables in this paper. https://zenodo.org/records/17260395 provides the main results generated from all datasets analyzed in this paper.
+https://github.com/Eilenechou/metaSRNA_manuscripts for the preliminary analysis code associated with the figures and tables in this paper. https://zenodo.org/records/17260395 provides the main results analyzed in this paper.
+In the Zenodo link, the term `dataset` in the file names refers to each individual study included in the paper.

 ## Requirements